joulez/NTopic/README.md

-Insert a description of your plugin here, with any notes, etc. about using it.
+NTopic is a multi-purpose topic manager plugin for the Limnoria IRC bot.